Warren Buffett is recognized as the greatest investor of all-time because of his discipline and conservative approach to investing.

 Buffett once described his investment style as, “I’m 85% Benjamin Graham.”
 (Benjamin Graham is known as the godfather of value investing.
 His book, The Intelligent Investor, is respected as a classic on Wall Street.
 See also, 20 Must Read Investing Books).

 Just look at Warren Buffett’s company Berkshire Hathaway’s (BRKA) stock price appreciation over the past 20 years.
-And yes, you are reading that correct, the stock currently trades for over $210,000… per share.
+And yes, you are reading that correct, his company’s stock currently trades for over $300,000… per share.

-Berkshire currently holds a market cap of approximately $350 billion, making Warren Buffett the third richest person on the planet.
+Berkshire stock currently boasts a market capitalization of $502 Billion, making Warren Buffett the third richest person on the planet.

 This post will focus on how to build a simple Warren Buffett portfolio, so let’s get to it.

-There are five key benefits of constructing a Warren Buffett portfolio:
+There are five key benefits of constructing a Warren Buffett portfolio that is passively managed:

 - You can sleep well knowing you are following the advice of the greatest investor of all-time, Warren Buffett.